chiselstrike/chiselstrike/RFCs/ddl.md

+# Initial Design for v0.1 Demo

+A _policy_ is a mechanism allowing the admin to change endpoint behaviour.
+When a policy applies to some endpoint, that endpoint does something different than when the policy doesn't apply.
+The policy specifies which endpoints it affects by listing endpoint labels.
+Each endpoint is subject to policies targeting at least one of its labels.

+One family of policies transforms data read from storage before handing it off to JavaScript.
+When such a policy applies, it makes the endpoint perform a transformation on individual field values whenever it fetches a row from storage.
+The transformed value is then passed on in lieu of the original field value.

+To define a policy of this kind, we must specify which endpoints it covers and which transformation to perform.
+We specify endpoints via a list of labels; the policy applies to all endpoints labelled by any element of that list.
+The transformation can be expressed in a limited language with helpful intrinsic functions.
+For example, it can be described as `fn1(@L2)`, which means that the endpoint should invoke the function `fn1` on any field labelled `@L2` and replace the field value with the value returned by that function call.

+In v0.1, we will implement the `anonymize` function.
+This function replaces the field value with a generic value of the same type.
+That way we can demo a policy that anonymizes `@pii` data.

+Note that multiple policies may end up affecting the same field.
+For example, one policy may target `@L2` and another `@L3`; any field labelled with both will undergo two transformations (perhaps in the same order as labels are listed on the field?).
+We can forbid this situation, but that requires analysis of policies and labels on every DDL change.

+We could also allow a policy to reference a set of field labels:
+`fn1(@L2 or @L3)` would be applicable to any field labelled by either `@L2` or `@L3`.

+# Long-Term Vision

 This is the v1 proposal for ChiselStrike data description language (DDL).
 This is not yet the short term vision, so I am not using Prisma.